Clan Mackenzie: Traditional origins

 All of the earliest traditional Clan Mackenzie histories claim descent from a Fitzgerald progenitor.
-These histories include those by John Mackenzie of Applecross (died c.1684/5), George Mackenzie first Earl of Cromarty (died 1714) and the unpublished Letterfearn, Ardintoul and Allangrange manuscripts.
+These histories include those by John Mackenzie of Applecross (died c.1684/5), George Mackenzie, 1st Earl of Cromartie (died 1714) and the unpublished Letterfearn, Ardintoul and Allangrange manuscripts.
 It is believed that all of these histories ultimately derive from a single manuscript created by William MacQueen, Parson of Assynt in 1576, now lost.
-Alexander Mackenzie followed the Fitzgerald scheme for the first edition of his History of the Mackenzies in 1879, but abandoned it in his later 1894 edition based on the intervening publication of genealogies contained in MS 1467.
+Alexander Mackenzie followed the Fitzgerald theory for the first edition of his History of the Mackenzies in 1879, but abandoned it in his later 1894 edition based on the intervening publication of genealogies contained in MS 1467.